Acero100/neptune/README.md

 # Neptune
-Neptune is a community open source roblox exploit that is being contributed too by 10 devs
+Neptune is a community open source roblox exploit that is being contributed to by 10 ~devs~ skids.